apache/avro/doc/content/en/docs/++version++/IDL Language/_index.md

 ```
 The `idl` tool can also process input to and from _stdin_ and _stdout_.
 See `idl --help` for full usage information.

-A Maven plugin is also provided to compile .avdl files.
+A Maven plugin is also provided to generate _.java_, _.avpr_ and _.avsc_ files from _.avdl_ files.
 To use it, add something like the following to your pom.xml:
 ```xml
 <build>
   <plugins>